Michael Clarke (musician)

-Michael Clarke (born Michael James Dick; June 3, 1946 - December 19, 1993) was an American musician, best known as the drummer for the 1960s rock group the Byrds from 1964 to 1967.
-He died in 1993, at age 47, from liver failure, a direct result of more than three decades of heavy alcohol consumption.
+Michael Clarke (born Michael James Dick; June 3, 1946 – December 19, 1993) was an American musician, best known as the drummer for rock group the Byrds from 1964 to 1968.
+Clarke was later an original for country rock group The Flying Burrito Brothers (1969–1971) and rock group Firefall (1974–1980).

-Biography
+Clarke was inducted into the Rock and Roll Hall of Fame as a member of the Byrds in 1991.
+He died in 1993, aged 47, from liver failure—a direct result of more than three decades of heavy alcohol consumption.

-Early years
+Early life

-Clarke was born in Spokane, Washington.
+Clarke was born in New York City.
 His father was a pipefitter and his mother was an amateur musician.
 Clarke left home when he was 17 years old and hitchhiked to California to become a musician.

+Career

 The Byrds

+Clarke was nineteen years old and a jazz drummer when he met David Crosby while he was hitchhiking in California.
+Clarke then joined Crosby's group which became The Byrds.

-Clarke was not an accomplished musician prior to joining the Byrds but he did have previous experience drumming in his younger years before joining the group.
-Despite his prior experience playing the drums, Clarke had no drum set upon joining the Byrds.
-He practiced on a makeshift kit of cardboard boxes and a tambourine with real drum sticks.
-According to lead guitarist Roger McGuinn's web site, Clarke was hired by McGuinn and Gene Clark for his resemblance to Rolling Stones' guitarist Brian Jones.
-Clarke's strength as a drummer is considered to be illustrated by his jazz-oriented playing on the Byrds' "Eight Miles High", on the Fifth Dimension album.
+Clarke was not an accomplished musician prior to joining the Byrds but he had played the drums in his younger years.
+Despite his prior drumming experience, Clarke had no drum set upon joining the Byrds; he practiced on a makeshift kit of cardboard boxes and a tambourine with real drum sticks.
+According to lead guitarist Roger McGuinn's web site, Clarke was hired by McGuinn and Gene Clark for his resemblance to the Rolling Stones' guitarist Brian Jones.